-From Monday all the way through to Friday, these vintage Days of the Week Workbasket Embroidery for Brownie are just so cute!
+From Monday all the way through to Sunday, these vintage Days of the Week Workbasket Embroidery for Brownies are just so cute!
 Today’s Friday Brownie is hard at work shining the sugar bowl.

 I think she’d be even cuter as a Christmas Elf, shining Santa’s sleigh ready for his yearly flight delivering toys to the children of the world.